pumbaabetiverse/sendswin-api-clone/README.md

 # Sends.win

 A NestJS application that integrates with Binance API to handle cryptocurrency deposits and withdrawals.
-The application uses a Telegram bot as a user interface and includes features for processing transactions, managing user accounts, and interacting with blockchain networks.
+The application uses a Telegram bot as a user interface and includes features for processing transactions, managing user accounts, interacting with blockchain networks, and providing gaming functionality.

 ## Table of Contents